Lightpad Block Creator Manual

 - Choose the Lightpad Block from the Bluetooth MIDI Devices screen to complete MIDI-over-Bluetooth pairing.
 Your Lightpad Block will be listed as ‘Lightpad Block XXXX’ with the X’s representing the last 4 digits of the serial number which is located on the underside of the Block.

-- Choose any additional Blocks that you have purchased to connect them now.
+- Connect any additional Blocks that you have purchased to the DNA ports of the Lightpad Block to register them now.

 - Once your Blocks are connected, select “Register Block.”